Donor Insights

 What Actually Motivates Donors to Give?

-The biggest motivators the study identified were:
+The biggest motivators that the study identified were:

 1. 1.
 An existing relationship with someone at the nonprofit.